Christmas is coming. There was a song on the radio a while ago that went…

 Proverbs 13:12 Hope deferred makes the heart sick.
 It’s literally speaking about unrelenting disappointment & it makes your heart sick.
 Then it says: But when the desire comes it is a tree of life.
 But when dreams come true there is life and joy.
 NLT

 Hebrews 6:19 Hope is the anchor of your soul.
 So its obvious that if you loose hope your soul becomes unanchored.
 If the engine of your soul is sick then every part of your life is effected.
-So this Christmas make an effort to discover the God of Hope, who wants to fill your life with hope because hope has a powerful part to play in your life.
+So is it possible than in the midst of unrelenting disappointment you can still find hope?
+I think that’s what the Christmas message is all about at its core.

 The progression normally is:- Hope is deferred which leads to disappointment which leads to despondency about the thing you hoped for you.
 So you feel defeated which leads to despair that arises from the conviction its not worth the effort.
 And you then become desperate.
 When a person is facing unrelenting disappointment they get desperate and often do stupid things.
 Because all they can see in front of them is hopelessness.

 I wonder what thing in your life fits the verse about deferred hope?
 Maybe you started out with such hope but you began to see disappointment & over time that turned into more & more disappointment & disappointment became unrelenting.
 And so you moved from hope to disappointment then you moved to despondency then despair then to desperation and ended up feeling hopeless.
 So today you may feel there is no hope.